jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

 `create_html_progresspage()`, which takes a number in percent and creates a very simple html status page from it.

-In the following, we will add two webmethods to the so far empty `WaiterService`
-class: one to start the webservice, and one to obtain its current exection status.
+In the following, we will add two webmethods to the so far empty `WaiterService` class: one to start the asynchronous service, and one to obtain its current exection status.
+Both these functions will be called by the workflow manager when the webservice is registered as a CloudFlow asynchronous service.

 ## Step 3: Add a start method to the webservice skeleton
 Before we implement the method to start the waiter service, let's think shortly